Preparing for Busy Season: A Tax Practitioner’s Guide (Full-Day Webinar) (Completed)

 8 hours Federal Tax Law for CTEC

-Don’t go into busy season without taking this course first!
+Don’t go into busy season after tax reform without taking this course first!

 This course is excluded from the following subscription programs: